-Excessive sweating (aka hyperhidrosis) is a condition that affects around 2-3% of the population, which can be higher because it stays widely unreported.
+Excessive sweating (also known as hyperhidrosis) is a condition that affects around 2-3% of the population, which can be higher because it stays widely unreported.

 Only individuals that have experienced drenched clothes, embarrassing sweat marks, sweaty hands, and others, know how uncomfortable sweating can get.
 Excessive sweating is very disruptive.
 It affects your self-confidence and your social life to the extent, where it dominates your everyday activities.

 While looking for natural remedies, the question arises: “Do herbs stop excessive sweating?”
 Nowadays, we tend to opt for conventional solutions to everyday problems like excessive sweating.
 And there is a good number of products and procedures available that will stop excessive sweating.

 But before I talk more about herbs and their effect on sweating, let me talk a little about excessive sweating in general.